-- B. There is a high degree of potential of the condition leading to acute psychiatric hospitalization or a higher level of care in the absence of TGH services. - C. There is clinical evidence that the youth would be at risk to self or others if he or she were not in a TGH. - D. The youth requires supervision seven days per week/24 hours per day to develop skills necessary for daily living, to assist with planning and arranging access to a range of educational, therapeutic and aftercare services, and to develop the adaptive and functional behavior that will allow him or her to live outside of a TGH setting. - E. The youth's current living environment does not provide the behavioral support and access to therapeutic services needed. - F. The youth is medically stable but requires consistent clinical management by multidisciplinary team and needs this level of care to comply with behavioral health and / or healthcare treatment.
+- B. There is a high degree of potential of the condition leading to acute psychiatric hospitalization or a higher level of care in the absence of TGH services. - C. There is clinical evidence that the youth would be at risk to self or others if the individual was not participating in in TGH services. - D. The youth requires supervision seven days per week/24 hours per day to develop skills necessary for daily living, to assist with planning and arranging access to a range of educational, therapeutic and aftercare services, and to develop the adaptive and functional behavior that will allow him or her to live outside of a TGH setting. - E. The youth's current living environment does not provide the behavioral support and access to therapeutic services needed. - F. The youth is medically stable but requires consistent clinical management by multidisciplinary team and needs this level of care to comply with behavioral health and / or healthcare treatment.